 3.8 Effect of RhizoMyx Eco Gr products on grain and straw yield of paddy (Var: VDG1)

-The results from Table 7, highlight significant variations in paddy yield (Var: VDG 1) based on different treatments of RhizoMyx Eco Gr.
-The maximum grain yield was observed in treatment T2 (RhizoMyx Eco Gr-2), 7270 kg/ha, indicating that this treatment significantly enhances productivity compared to others.
-In contrast, the minimum grain yield was recorded in treatment T1 (RhizoMyx Eco Gr-1) at 5980 kg/ha, illustrating how treatment variations can lead to notable differences in yield outcomes.
-Similarly, the straw yield followed a parallel trend; treatment T2 not only led in grain yield but also produced the maximum straw yield of 11710 kg/ha, contributing positively to biomass, which is essential for soil health.
-Conversely, treatment T1 yielded the minimum straw yield of 9390 kg/ha.
+The maximum grain yield was observed in treatment T2 (RhizoMyx Eco Gr-2) 7270 kg/ha, indicating that this treatment significantly enhances productivity compared to others (Table 7).
+Similarly, the straw yield followed a parallel trend with treatment T2 not only led in grain yield but also produced the maximum straw yield of 11710 kg/ha, contributing positively to biomass, which is essential for soil health.
 These findings emphasize the effectiveness of RhizoMyx Eco Gr treatments in enhancing paddy productivity, with T2 emerging as the optimal choice for farmers seeking to maximize both grain and straw output.
 Harvest index for various treatments of RhizoMyx Eco Gr applied to paddy variety ADT-43.
 The harvest indices for the treatments range from 0.62 to 0.64, Overall, the results indicate similar harvest performance across most treatments, suggesting consistent effectiveness of RhizoMyx Eco Gr on yield.
 Several studies, including those by Islam et al. (2012), and Turmuktini et al. (2012), report substantial increases in both grain and straw yields up to 19.71% when biofertilizers such as Azospirillum and Trichoderma are applied, demonstrating their efficacy compared to conventional fertilisation methods.
 This increase in productivity is coupled with notable cost savings, with Naher et al. (2016) observing up to 45.74% reduction in input costs when biofertilizers are used in conjunction with reduced chemical fertilizers, without compromising yield.

 Furthermore, Pratiwi et al., (2024) highlight that optimal biofertilizer dosing improves critical yield parameters such as filled grain weight and total grain weight, underscoring the potential of biofertilizers as viable alternatives to chemical fertilizers, especially in lowland rice production systems.
 Complementing these findings, Marzouk et al. (2024) emphasize the benefits of integrating rice straw and Azolla, which not only enhance nitrogen-use efficiency but also support higher grain yields, thereby contributing to more sustainable nitrogen management strategies.
 Additionally, in challenging soil conditions such as sodic environments, Chadha et al. (2025) demonstrate that halophilic bioformulations significantly improve plant growth parameters, nutrient uptake, and overall crop productivity, outperforming traditional practices.